euroklicenka/euroklicenka/Manuály/Project Setup Guide.md

 1. Open **Simulator.app**.
 2. The default iOS device boots when the simulator starts.
 Android studio should now detect that device for testing the app.

-&nbsp;

-## 6. Build APK for release

-This section explains how to build a signed APK of the app.

-1. Create a new file called **key.properties** in project's  **root/android/** folder.
-2. Paste this template into the new file and fill out the missing details:

-        storePassword=
-        keyPassword=
-        keyAlias=upload
-        storeFile=

-    The values are the same ones used in your .jks file.
-More about it can be found [here](https://docs.flutter.dev/deployment/android#create-an-upload-keystore).

-    > ❗ **key.properties** is ignored by Git by default and will never appear on the repository.
-(Contains private information, so that should never happen anyway.)

-3. In project's console run the `flutter build apk` command.
-4. This will build your APK file.
-It's default path is **root\build\app\outputs\flutter-apk\app-release.apk**.

-    > ❗ To check if your APK was signed properly, run in console: \
-    `jarsigner -verify -verbose -certs %Path to app-release.apk%`.